 NEXT UPDATE: tuesday, 01.07.2020

 Desk Analysis: Republican President Donald Trump's consistent unpopularity since day one has haunted the "Grand Old Party" going into a typically anti-White House party midterm election.
-In the battle for the House of Representatives, the ruling Republican party are defending against a resurgent Democratic party that could flip control to their side for the first time in eight years by having a net gain from the previous special elections of 23 seats.
-While history and the national environment favor the Democrats flipping control, the incumbency status, the economic environment, and structural midterm advantages favor Republicans holding on.
-As of Election Day, With 31 seats up for grabs, there's a chance at anywhere between 209 to 240 seats for the blue team or between 195 to 226 seats for the red team.
-That means we could see Democrats flip anywhere between just 14 net seats up to as many as 45, with an expected net of D+25 to D+35.
+In the 2018 battle for the House of Representatives, the ruling Republican party are defending against a resurgent Democratic party that could flip control to their side for the first time in eight years by having a net gain from the previous special elections of 23 seats.
+While the on-going unpopularity of the President, history, and the national environment favor the Democrats flipping control, the incumbency status, the economic environment, and structural midterm advantages favor Republicans holding on.
+As of Election Day, With a believed 31 seats up for grabs, there's a chance of anywhere between 209 to 240 seats for the blue team or between 195 to 226 seats for the red team.
+That means we could see Democrats flip anywhere between just 14 net seats or up to as many as 45, with an expected Democratic net of 25 to 35.